Standards & Consequences

 Complaints concerning alleged violations of equal opportunity policies/laws (i.e., discrimination, sexual harassment, ADA, Title IX, et al) should meet with Janet Hazelton, Director of Human Resources and Title IX Coordinator, in Woodruff Hall (Ext.
 1208).
 Additionally, complaints concerning alleged violations involving students may be addressed to Victoria Angis, Associate Dean of Students, in the Campus Center (Ext.
 1231).
 Complaints concerning alleged violations involving athletes may be addressed to Deanna Tyson, Associate Dean for Athletics, in the Spartan Athletic Complex (Ext.
 1365).

 Complaints or grievances directed at an employee of the University should be taken up with that individual or his/her supervisor.
 The President supervises the Provost, Deans, Athletics, Marketing and Communications, Information Technology, and Human Resources.
 The Provost supervises the Dean for each College, Academic Support Services, Fine Arts Center, Registrar, the Library and faculty.
 The Dean of Students supervises Student Activities, Career Development, Residence Life, Food Service, Facilities, Conference and Events, Public Safety, and the Wellness Center.
 The Dean of Enrollment supervises Admissions, Financial Aid, International programs, and Financial and Registration Services.
-The Chief Budget and Finance Officer supervises Development, Alumni Affairs and Grants.
+The Associate Dean of Advancement supervises Marketing and Communications, Development, Alumni Affairs and Grants.

 Students are representatives of the University and are expected to show respect for law, morality, personal honor, and the rights of others, and to adhere to the University's Code of Conduct as described in this Handbook or as amended.
 The privilege of enrollment in Castleton University may be withdrawn from a student at any time, on any grounds, if the University considers such action to be for the welfare of the institution.
 Disciplinary cases will be investigated by the Dean of Students or his/her designee and may result in a hearing convened and conducted according to the procedures set forth in the University’s Discipline and Due Process procedures as described in this Handbook or as amended.
 See Due Process & Disciplinary Procedures and Parental Notification.